HyeongUW/bamazon/README.md

 ## Enhancements

 * list of possible enhancements
-    - [ ] Challenge #3: Supervisor View has not been implemented yet.
+    - [x] Challenge #3: Supervisor View has not been implemented yet.
-        * [ ] View Product Sales by department
+        * [x] View Product Sales by department
         * [x] Department
     * Create New Department
         * This app should track product sales across your store's departments and should provide a summary of the highest-grossing departments in the store.

+    * All the listed enhancements are implemented.

 ## Authors